 Did you know the National Parks Service is more than 100 years old?
-Here in Michigan, we’re lucky enough to have a beautiful National Park in Isle Royale and six other great National Park sites across the state ideal for exploring.
+Here in Michigan, we’re lucky to have beautiful National Park sites like Isle Royale in the Upper Peninsula, ideal for exploring.

 As the NPS establishes a connection with a younger group of Americans, the great land that makes up our parks will see more visitors than ever.
 When visiting national parks, or really any kind of recognized land, it is important to remember you are a guest in a protected area.

 Leave No Trace Center for Outdoor Ethics is a grassroots effort to preserve and conserve the natural world.
 The group sets forth a set of wilderness guidelines, the Leave No Trace Seven Principles©*, which are a great resource for younger students or first-time visitors.
-These principles guide guests as they help to make national areas more clean, healthy and enjoyable for everyone.
+These principles guide guests as they help to make national areas cleaner, healthier and more enjoyable for everyone.

 The Leave No Trace Seven Principles* are: